ethstorage/es-node/GUIDE.md

 If necessary, you can choose an alternative location for data storage by specifying the full path of the file as the value of the `--storage.files` flag in the run.sh script.

 Please refer to [configuration](/README.md#configuration) for more details.

-### How to tune the performance of syncing?

-To enhance syncing performance, you can adjust the values of the p2p.sync.concurrency and p2p.fill-empty.concurrency flags.

-- The `--p2p.sync.concurrency` flag determines the number of threads that simultaneously retrieve shard data, with a default setting of 16.
-- The` --p2p.fill-empty.concurrency` flag specifies the number of threads used to concurrently fill encoded empty blobs, with a default setting of the CPU number minus 2.

-### What can I do about "Mining tasks timed out"?

-When you see the message "Mining tasks timed out", it indicates that the sampling task couldn't be completed within a slot.

-You can check the IOPS of the disk to determine if the rate of data read has reached the IO capacity.
-If not, using the flag `--miner.threads-per-shard` can specify the number of threads to perform sampling for each shard, thereby helping in accomplishing additional sampling.